 That rainy day savings goal will take time to reach.
 Try breaking down your goal into smaller, more manageable targets.
 Start with a plan to save $250 to $500 over the course of several months.
 Once you’ve hit a small savings goal, repeat it.
 Along the way, track your spending and revisit your intentions.
 To help you stay focused, look for assistance from a digital tool like a budgeting app or similar online software, so you can see where your money is going.

 You can also sign up for Compass, LGFCU’s interactive, complimentary money management service, to help you stay focused.
-Remember, if you’re using an app, data fees may apply.
-Check with your service provider.
+Remember, if you're using an app, message and data rates may apply.

 Keep in mind that digital tools are only as good as the effort you commit to them.
 It’s important to be 100% comfortable with your decision to save.
 This way you’ll be more likely to stick to your budget and stay on track to meet your goal.